Updated: Feb 18

 I’d become a broken record.
 My mouth spilling endless and panicked thoughts about how I might turn it all around.
 I was exhausting company.
 I wasn’t present.
 The swirling anxiety my beloved no doubt had about her own future had no space to be comforted by me.
 My own mouth never stopped moving.
 Could we go on a date?
 Spend time together?
 She asked.
 I couldn’t afford to take her out for a meal.
 I couldn’t afford train fair.
 I was deeply ashamed.
 In fierce denial about the ways in which I was losing her.
 And all the while pretending for the outside world that we were getting by.
 Comparing hustles became a kind of greeting with friends.
 I was a fraud.

 We’d been to see an attorney to get information on getting my partner an artist visa.
 To ask about marriage.
 A green card.
 What financial ramifications we might encounter.
 What if I moved for grad school.
 (I hadn’t even applied).
 What would happen with my school loans.
 What burdens might fall on her if we were to marry.
 And then we’d each been offered temporary but steady pay for jobs in our home towns.
-The lease was up on the apartment we could no longer afford without a roommate.
+The lease was up on the apartment.
 It was time to go.
 For a while.
 It was time to leave our city.

 On our final night in our Brooklyn apartment, we had sat on a bare mattress on the floor, the last remaining remnant of our home, after our belongings had been retrieved and taken to storage - a sort of digital cloud where our belongings could live and later be ordered back with the click of a finger on the company’s app.
 We wept.
 When we come back, we’re going to rip the face off of this city, I sputtered through tears.
 What I didn’t say: I need help.
 I’m unraveling.
 I’ve failed us.
 I’m sorry I’m not stronger.
 My mind is broken.
 I can’t burden you with this any longer.
 I don’t know how to care for myself.
 I don’t know how to give you the care you deserve.
 I’m terrified.
 I’m disappearing.
 I’m afraid to lose you.
 This despair is bigger than me.
 This is going to require the help of the people who brought me into this world.
 This will require doctors.
 This is not your responsibility to fix.
 This is not your fault.
 You deserve a healthy partner.
 I need to go take care of myself so I can come back to you stronger.